andersonlpd/andersonlpd/README.md

 ### Who am I

 Hi, I'm Anderson!
-I am a Computer Networks Techonologist, who've been a SysAdmin since 2014.
-I've made contact with a lot of technologies troughout the years, including Linux 😍, Oracle, Openstack, Cassandra, Azure and a lot more.
-Right now I'm changing my focus to the DevOps area, so I've been learning a lot about development and Cloud as well.
-So I'll keep posting my projects here 😄.
-Besides bein a Tech Guy, in my free-time, I'm a gamer 🎮, a guitarrist 🎸, a reader 📖 and a Geek 🤓.
+I am a Computer Networks Techonologist, who've been a SysAdmin since 2014 and currently working as a System Reliability Engineer.
+I've made contact with a lot of technologies troughout the years, including Linux 😍, Oracle, Openstack, Cassandra, Azure, Openshift, Java and a lot more.
+Right now my focus is on doing a deep dive on Cloud Architecture, Observability and new Languages.
+I am trying to be more active here on GitHub, so I think you guys are going to see me more aroung here 😄.
+Besides being a Tech Guy, in my free-time, I'm a gamer 🎮, a guitarrist 🎸, a reader 📖 and a Geek 🤓.

 <br>